AICC/CMI-5_Spec_Current/cmi5_runtime.md

 __Mastered__

-* Used to describe a level of competence achieved in the activity.
-The level should be within the range of a defined scale.
-This is not to be confused with “progressed”, which shows how much content was experienced, whereas mastery has to do with level of expertise.
+* Used to report a level of competence achieved in the activity.
+The level should be within the range of a defined scale, which should be referenced in the statement.
+This is not to be confused with “progressed”, which reports how much content was experienced, whereas mastery has to do with level of expertise.
+Any statement reporting mastery must use the verb "mastered".
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

 __Progressed__

-* A value, typically within a scale of progression, to how much of an activity has been accomplished.
+* Used to report a level of progress, typically within a scale of progression, to how much of an activity has been accomplished.
 This is not to be confused with “mastered”, as the level of success or competency a user gained is not guaranteed by progress.
+Any statement reporting progression must use the verb "progressed".
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

 __Commented__

-* Can be used with the learner as the actor or a system as an actor.
-Comments can be sent from either party with the idea that the other will read and react to the content.
+* The commented verb may be used with the learner as the actor or a system as an actor.
+* Comments can be sent from either party with the idea that the other will read and react to
+* the comment.
+Any statement that may be seen as a comment should use the "commented" verb.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

 __Resumed__

+* Used to report the resuming of suspended AU.
+If used, a statement with the verb "resumed"
-* Used to resume suspended attempts on an activity.
-Should immediately follow a statement with initialized if the attempt is indeed to be resumed.
-The absence of a resumed statement implies a fresh attempt on the activity.
-Can only be used on an activity that used a suspended statement.
+* immediately follow a statement with the verb "initialized" if the attempt is indeed to be resumed.
+ The State API contains the data to determine whether a new attempt is being made or if a previous attempt is being resumed.
+The absence of a "resumed" statement implies a fresh attempt on the AU.
+Shall only be used on an activity that used a "suspended" statement.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

 __Suspended__

-* Used to suspend an activity with the intention of returning to it later, but not losing progress.
+* Used to report the intent of leaving an AU in a suspended state and thus not lose progress.
-Should appear immediately before a statement with the exited verb.
-A statement with EITHER exited OR suspended should be used before one with exited.
-Lack of the two implies the same as exited.
+The State API contains the data to determine whether a new attempt is being made or if a previous attempt shall be resumed.
+If used, should appear immediately before a statement with the "exited" verb.
+Lack of a statement with the verb "suspended" implies the attempt will not be resumed.
-Beginning the suspended activity will always result in a resumed activity.
+Launching the suspended activity shall result in a resumed activity.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____